 The policy-oriented part discusses the monetary policy of the ECB and the specific challenges for fiscal policy in the euro area.
 The course also presents other euro area specific topics: Optimum currency area, euro crises, Next Generation EU and Green New Deal.

-The course is based on an online course offered at the University of Würzburg.
-The tutorial will not be made available on YouTube.
+The course is based on an online course offered at the University of Würzburg that was recorded in 2021 and available as a learning and teaching package on Exploring Economics.